ansible-collections/ansible.yang/README.md

 ### Installing the Collection from Ansible Galaxy

-Before using the Community Yang collection, you need to install it with the `ansible-galaxy` CLI:
+Before using the Ansible Yang collection, you need to install it with the `ansible-galaxy` CLI:

     ansible-galaxy collection install ansible.yang